 EPA initially scheduled a SACC meeting to discuss the draft risk evaluation for asbestos in late April, more than a month before the close of the public comment period on June 2, 2020.
-However, the meeting was postponed until June 8-11.
+Although the meeting has been delayed, a new date has not yet been set and could still take place before the close of the comment period.
 EPN noted in these and many of its previous comments that it is extremely disingenuous for EPA to schedule a SACC meeting at which risk evaluations will be discussed prior to the deadline for public comments.
 This is inconsistent with standard procedures, and has the potential to discourage public comment.